kauri-io/Content/IPFS 101/Installing.md

 ## Downloading

-There are 3 different ways to install IPFS: from a prebuilt package, from ipfs-update, and building from source.
-We are going to be installing from the prebuilt package method.
-To use the other methods [follow the link.](https://docs.ipfs.io/introduction/install/)
+There are 3 ways to install IPFS: from a prebuilt package, from ipfs-update, and building from source.
+We are going to be installing from the prebuilt package.
+To try the other methods, [follow the link.](https://docs.ipfs.io/introduction/install/)

-We are going to install the **go-ipfs** prebuilt package from the [downloads page.](https://dist.ipfs.io/#go-ipfs) Depending on your platform, choose the appropriate download.
+We are going to install the **go-ipfs** prebuilt package from the [following link.](https://dist.ipfs.io/#go-ipfs) Depending on your platform, choose the appropriate download.

-Once you finish downloading, unzip the package in the location of where you want to store the IPFS tool.
+Unzip the package in the location of where you want to store the IPFS tool.

 The last step is to add the IPFS binary to your `PATH`.
-You are going to need the path to where you saved the IPFS.exe file.
-Copy the location and then depending on your platform, follow the instructions to add it to your `PATH`.
+You are going to need the location of where you saved the IPFS.exe file.
+Copy the location and depending on your platform, follow the instructions to add it to your `PATH`.

 [Windows](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)